magento/merchdocs/src/payment/klarna-setup.md

 1. For the second block of code, click <span class="btn">Copy to clipboard</span> and paste it into a text editor below the first script.

    Take note of the `data-client-id` hash value in the code.
-You will need this value to complete the _On-site Messaging_ section of the Magento configuration.
+You will need this value to complete the _On-site Messaging_ section of the Commerce configuration.

 1. In the left sidebar under _On-site messaging_, choose **Placements**.